rtayne/TO-SQLHTTP/README.md

     1.)
 AHKsock - https://github.com/jleb/AHKsock

-* You need to download and unzip the following into the Script Working Directory; (A_ScriptDir):
+* You need to download and unzip the following into the Script Working Directory (A_ScriptDir):

     1.) sqlite-dll-{arch-version}.zip - https://sqlite.org/download.html